hoophq/docs/docs/connections/index.md

+# Connections

-Connect all your services and internal tools.
+Connect and interact with your internal services.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';